Opening Up a Treasure: Double Indemnity

 This is where the film begins.
 In noir fashion, the wounded protagonist will narrate the story, delivered in flashbacks, of his demise.
-Utilising this storytelling device provides added insight into the central character's psychology by allowing him to comment on the actions that have taken place, reflecting on intentions and thought processes that might otherwise go unexamined.
+Utilising this storytelling device provides added insight into the central character's psychology by allowing him to comment on the preceding actions, reflecting on intentions and thought processes that might otherwise go unexamined.
 An emphasis on the darker, more complex psychological aspects of the criminal anti-hero is what helps define the film noir movement of the 1940s from the more simply constructed American crime movies of the 1930s like Little Caesar and Public Enemy.
 It's this realisation of motive, the true essence of film noir, that deepens the story, draws us in and increases our anticipation of the events taking place.
 We simply care more about characters we know more about.
 The deepest, most thorough understanding of this protagonist's reasons for his actions is ultimately what makes this film the most outstanding representation of its type.
 Neff, after having been shot by Phyllis, sweating profusely, confesses Mr. Detrichson's murder into his Dictaphone: "Yes, I killed him.
 I killed him for money, and for a woman.
 I didn't get the money and...
 I didn't get the woman."
 That says it all.

 Double Indemnity contains another film noir staple in the form of Mrs. Detrichson, the "femme-fatale" who transforms a confident, highly experienced, no-nonsense insurance salesman into a wounded, confused sap.
 It is with this character, however, that the story suffers its one weakness.
 Because of the film makers' devotion to Neff's perspective and then those of Keyes, and even Lola's points of view, Stanwyck's Phyllis Detrichson remains underdeveloped, almost a stereotype.
 Her character’s ambivalence is, to a large extent, out of necessity since we are not supposed to know she is simply using Walter to get rid of her husband and has no legitimate feelings for him until the end of the picture.
 So naturally with that plot twist in mind, the filmmakers cannot present anything of substance from her point of view.